Quantum asymmetry and noisy multi-mode interferometry

 where $\boldsymbol{\phi}^T=[\phi_1,\phi_2]$, the standard deviation $\sigma > 0$ is equal for both variables and where $c=\frac{\mathbb{E}[\phi_1 \phi_2]}{\sqrt{\mathbb{E}[\phi_1^2]\mathbb{E}[\phi_2^2]}}$ is the standard correlation coefficient, satisfying $-1 \leq c \leq 1$.
 The two limiting values $c=\pm 1$ correspond to perfect correlations, thus the covariance matrix is singular, however it is safe to take the limit $c \to \pm 1$ at the end of the calculations of the quantities of interest.
 The parameters of the qutrit channel are related to the parameters of this distributions as follows:

 inverted to obtain

-from which we see that the dephasing parameter $\kappa$ cannot span the whole physicality region~\eqref{eq:CPconds}.
+from which we see that the dephasing parameter $\kappa$ cannot span the whole physicality region (Eq.~(2) in the main text).
 As we go from $c=-1$ (perfectly anti-correlated fluctuations) to $c=1$ (perfectly correlated) the parameter $\kappa$ spans the range $\eta^4\leq \kappa \leq 1$.
 In other words, going from anti-correlated to correlated fluctuations we go from strong to no dephasing in the subspace $\mathrm{span}(\ket{2},\ket{3})$ and in particular we can never achieve a negative $\kappa$.

 The Gaussian model has been also realized experimentally.
 For this the piezo-actuated arms were directly programmed to move according to numerically generated Gaussian noise with Gaussian power spectrum of width smaller than the piezo-actuator bandwidth.
 The results analyzed in the same manner as in the case of discrete noise are presented in Fig. \ref{fig:p_vis_gaussian}.
 The experimental data are in good agreement with the theoretical predictions and the visibility improvement for anti-correlated noise is clearly visible.
 Finally, in Fig. \ref{fig:gaussian_est} we show $\theta$ estimation results compared with the FI and QFI.